Bird flu costs pile up as outbreak enters second year

 In addition to the cost of the government response and rising prices for eggs, chicken and turkey, farmers who raise those animals have easily lost more than $1 billion, said an agricultural economist, though no one has calculated the total cost to the industry yet.

 The bad news is that with the outbreak entering its second year and the spring migratory season looming, there is no end in sight.
-And there is little farmers can do beyond the steps they have already taken to try to keep the virus out.
+And there is little farmers can do beyond the steps they have already taken to try to keep out the virus.

 Unlike past years, the virus that causes highly pathogenic avian influenza found a way to survive through the heat of last summer, leading to a rise in cases reported in the fall.